bmesuere/PhD-thesis/chapter2.md

 This chapter contains the initial Unipept article published in the Journal of Proteome Research in 2012, an update article published in Proteomics in 2015 and a short overview of the new features that were added since the last publication.

-## Unipept: Tryptic peptide-based biodiversity analysis of metaproteome samples {data-running-title='Tryptic peptide-based biodiversity analysis'}
+## Unipept: Tryptic peptide-based biodiversity analysis of metaproteome&nbsp;samples {data-running-title='Tryptic peptide-based biodiversity analysis'}

 <p class='aside'>This section contains a verbatim copy of the research article by @Mesuere2012 as published in the Journal of Proteome Research.</p>